flyingtommy/A-accompany-code-for-the-rocking-paper/tutorial_polished.md

 - **Floating frame of reference formulation**, and
 - **Craig-Bampton reduction method**

-remain relatively unfamiliar to many civil engineering engineers and researchers.
+remain relatively unfamiliar to many civil engineerin engineers and researchers.

 The examples in this tutorial aim to improve familiarity with these modelling techniques.